airyuu/mongo-migration/README.md

 5. Create migration file & test file based on the default templates

 		npm run migrate:create file-name

+	the command will create a migration file in `./migrations` and a regarding test file in `./test` like below:

+		./migrations/1589770288-add-user.js
+		./test/1589770288-add-user.js

 	**migration** looks like below: